 Kaj will attend the Adventure Cycling Leadership Training Course in Toronto, September 14—17 and will have the opportunity to take an additional Adventure Cycling self-contained tour of his choice.
 He has also received a $100 Cyclosource gift certificate to help refresh his gear.

 Thanks to all the 2017 applicants.
 It was extremely difficult to select just two people from more than 150 applicants.

 If you would still like to financially contribute to the scholarship program, donations can be made on the Adventure Cycling website.

 Photos 1 & 6 by Pierce McCleary | Photos 2 & 4 courtesy of Sara Chars | Photo 3 by Chrissy Marty | Photo 5 by Charlie Noble | Photos 7 & 9 by Kaj Kraus 5 | Photo 8 by Jack Drury

 Do you have dreams of going on a self-supported bicycle tour, but aren’t quite ready to hit the road?
 Or do you already have bike travel experience and want to get more involved in outdoor leadership?
-Either way, the two tracts of the Young Adult Bike Travel Scholarship — Intro to Bike Travel and Outdoor Leadership — are designed to empower 18 to 30 year-olds to travel sustainably and build outdoor leadership skills.
+Either way, the two tracts of the Greg Siple Award for Young Adult Bicycle Travel — Intro to Bike Travel and Outdoor Leadership — are designed to empower 18 to 30 year-olds to travel sustainably and build outdoor leadership skills.

 Or maybe you'd like to support this important scholarship?